 The best place to start decluttering if you’re feeling overwhelmed by the task is your bathroom vanity/drawers or coat closet.
 These small, unemotional spaces allow you to ease into decluttering without having to make hard decisions like whether to let go of your yearbooks or high school sports medals.

-Once you completely declutter a small space, you can move onto a bigger area like the shelves in your living room, your closet, or kitchen cupboards.
-Decluttering has a positive effect on how you feel, so by working at it little by little, your desire to continue decluttering will grow!
+Once you have completely decluttered a small space, you can move on to a bigger area like the shelves in your living room, your closet, or kitchen cupboards.
+Decluttering has a positive effect on how you feel, so by working at it little by little, your desire to continue decluttering will grow!organizing books on a self

 The easy things to get rid of are items that are broken.
 Beyond that, think about what you really use.
 If you have two kitchen appliances and they work similarly, you can likely do without one of them.